 Students considering adding a Spanish major should be aware that these course and program requirements will be applied retroactively.
 Please contact Janna Behrens, Director of International Experience, for further information.

-Any student needing a language evaluation or recommendation for study abroad in Spanish-speaking country must contact Lecturers Mónica Bel or Carmen Granda.
-For those students who don't have an easily identifiable instructor, please email Lecturer Carmen Granda.
+Any student needing a language evaluation or recommendation for study abroad in a Spanish-speaking country must contact his/her current Spanish instructor at Amherst College.
+For those students who don't have an easily identifiable instructor, please contact Lecturer Carmen Granda.

 The Study Abroad office has some students maintain a blog while abroad.
 These are a few who went to or currently are in Spanish-speaking countries: